nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 activation functions (e.g. GELU, LeakyReLU, SiLU).

 ## Convolutional Neural Network
+Convolutional Neural Networks (CNNs) were originally inspired by attempts to capture localized pixel relationships during computer vision tasks.
+Image pixels don't exist in a vacuum; rather, they contribute to the image as a function of their context (aka, other surrounding pixels).
+Rather than manually defining how to perform localized feature extraction, CNNs (specifically the convolution part) learn these for us.
+Otherwise, downstream portions of CNNs beyond convolution are essentially the same as vanilla MLPs.
+We can thus think of CNNs as two distinct components joined together: a feature extractor and an MLP.

 ## Transformer

-The backbone of the transformer architecture is the residual stream, which carries information through the model.
+The backbone of the transformer architecture is the **residual stream**, which carries information through the model.
 It is initialized with an embedded representation of our input, then subsequently modified by successive blocks.
-For each encoder block (ignoring normalization layers), we add a multi-head attention output and an MLP to the residual stream.
+For each block (ignoring normalization layers), we add the outputs from multi-head attention and an MLP to the residual stream.
-In encoder only models, we simply repeat successive blocks before applying an unembedding layer to obtain output logits.
+We then repeat successive blocks before applying an unembedding[^c] layer to obtain output logits.
 We'll break down each component below.

 The **embedding layer** is a simple weight matrix applied to the input.
 Conceptually, we can think of $$ W_E $$ as